The one-stop shop for every bowl game

 Why to watch: It's the first bowl game of the year, and it will determine the de facto HBCU national champion.

-Whom to watch: North Carolina AT&T defensive end Darryl Johnson became the first Aggies player since 1997 to be named MEAC Defensive Player of the Year.
+Whom to watch: North Carolina A&T defensive end Darryl Johnson became the first Aggies player since 1997 to be named MEAC Defensive Player of the Year.
 He leads the MEAC with 10½ sacks and 18½ tackles for loss.
 His strip sack clinched the Aggies' 20-17 upset of Jacksonville State, and he had seven tackles and one sack in a 28-23 win over FBS foe East Carolina.

 Motivating factor for North Carolina A&T: The Aggies can win their second straight HBCU national title.
 They defeated Grambling 21-14 in the Celebration Bowl in 2017.